 In regard to the governmental activities of the Town, the balance sheet and the statement of revenues, expenditures, and changes in fund balances are prepared using the current financial resources measurement focus and the modified accrual basis of accounting for all governmental and fiduciary funds.
 Capital assets and long-term debt are not recorded as assets or liabilities on the balance sheet of the Town.
 The basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.
 Under the modified accrual basis of accounting revenues are recognized when they become measurable and available as net current assets.
 Property tax revenues are recognized when they become available.
 Available includes those property taxes receivable which are expected to be collected within the first sixty days after the end of the current fiscal year, when applicable.
-Miscellaneous revenues are recorded when received because they are generally not measurable until actually received.
-Intergovernmental revenues are accrued, when their receipt occurs soon enough after the end of the accounting period so as to be both measurable and available.
+Miscellaneous revenues are accrued, when their receipt occurs soon enough after the end of the accounting period so as to be both measurable and available.
 The Town generally considers intergovernmental revenues which are received within the first sixty days after the end of the current fiscal year to be both measurable and available.
 Expenditures are generally recognized under this basis of accounting when the related fund liability is incurred.
 Exceptions to this general rule include general long-term debt principal and interest which is recognized when due.